duspeccoll/alma_integrations/README.md

 # Future Development

-* Allow an ArchivesSpace instance to configure its own fields for MMS IDs
-* See if it's possible to integrate Top Containers with Alma's circulation APIs??????????????????
+Requests for new features and bug fixes can be filed as [Issues](https://github.com/duspeccoll/alma_integrations/issues).

 # In Conclusion

 Feel free to kick the tires on this against your own ArchivesSpace/Alma environment and let me know how it works.
 Questions, comments, and/or pull requests welcome!
-E-mail: kevin.clair [at] du.edu.
+E-mail: kmc35 [at] psu.edu.